 No security program can succeed without the support of a large majority of a community's residents.
-Their role begins with individual responsibility for self-protection, and for the individual's observance of the law and other community standards.
+Their role begins with individual responsibility for self-protection, and for the individual's observance of the law and other cummunity standards.
 A major dimension of residents' role is the potential of resident organizations to participate in planning and implementing a security program.
 Management should take the lead in bringing residents into a productive relationship with the police, social agencies, and management itself in the security program.
 Gradually, residents can assume a greater degree of initiative and responsibility for security with management's continuing support and guidance.

-- 1. Participants will list five types of self-protective measures which residents can take to lessen their vulnerability to crime. - Participants will cite four factors which tend to prevent residents from speaking out against crime in their community. - Participants will suggest ten community agencies which can assist in a comprehensive security program.
+- 1. You will be able to list five types of self-protective measures which residents can take to lessen their vulnerability to crime. - 2.
+You will be able to cite four factors which tend to prevent residents from speaking out against crime in their community. - 3.
+You will be able to suggest ten community agencies which can assist in a comprehensive security program.

-1. Individual Self-Protection
+Individual Self-Protection